CLNEulalia/Express-Mongoose/readme.md

 <summary>What is Separation of Concerns?</summary>

 For any given feature of an application, we'll have multiple things we need to do to build that feature out: persist the data for that feature, present the data for that feature, write some business logic to control how the feature works.

 Each of these can be considered a separate **concern**: presentation, persistence, business logic.
-Separating these makes them easier to build and write, maintain or change.
+Separating these makes them easier to build, write, maintain or change.

 If we want to change how we're presenting some data, we can do so by just changing the presentation and it wont affect the persistence or business logic.
 </details>

-## MVC In Action
+## MVC In Action (20 min / 0:35)
-(20 minutes)

 Lets say we're building a hypothetical application for our client, Beyonce.
 This application will let her fans buy and sell second-hand merchandise.
 We'll call it eBae.

 Specifically, we need to build out the part of the application that will let a user post a new item for sale.
 To do so, we need to know what data we have about a given item, how to present an item and how we can control the data and it's presentation through some business logic.

 These map directly to the three parts of MVC:

 1. Model - where we describe the data of a feature
 2. View - where we present the data for a feature
 3. Controller - where we compose our data and it's presentation through some business logic